Jakob-em/storybook-addon-angular-router/README.md

 };
 ```

-Every call to `navivate` and `navigateByUrl` on the router is now logged in the aciton
+Every call to `navigate` and `navigateByUrl` on the router is now logged in the action
 panel together with all parameters.

 If you want to test the `routerLinkActive` directive in your story